-Daniel Salinas-Serrano is a member of the firm's international arbitration and litigations practices, and is a trial lawyer and arbitration advocate with over a decade of experience successfully representing clients in complex investment treaty and commercial international arbitrations, complex commercial litigations, complex restructurings, and class actions.
+Daniel Salinas-Serrano is a member of the firm's international arbitration and litigation practices, and is a trial lawyer and arbitration advocate with over a decade of experience successfully representing clients in complex investment treaty and commercial international arbitration, complex commercial litigation, complex restructurings, and class actions.
 He represents clients in international disputes all around the world, including in Latin America, Europe, the Middle East, Asia, and Africa.
-He has particularly deep experience in investor-state arbitrations, including those administered by the International Centre for Settlement of Investment Disputes (ICSID).
+He has particularly deep experience in investor-state arbitration, including those administered by the International Centre for Settlement of Investment Disputes (ICSID).
 He also has handled arbitrations administered under the UNICTRAL rules, the International Court of Arbitration of the International Chamber of Commerce (ICC) and the International Centre for Dispute Resolution (ICDR/AAA).
 Mr. Salinas also has experience in complex restructuring and in criminal matters before U.S. Federal Courts, including cases involving federal conspiracy and bribery statutes.

 Mr. Salinas-Serrano regularly is invited to write and speak around the world on international arbitration and litigation topics.
 He has been recognized by top legal publications such as Chambers, Legal 500, Who's Who Legal and Latinvex for his arbitration work.
 Most recently, Mr. Salinas-Serrano was recognized by Latinvex as a 2018 Latin America Rising Legal Star and Who's Who Legal’s Arbitration: Future Leaders 2018, which praised “his outstanding expertise in commercial and investment treaty arbitration as well as his excellent advocacy skills.”